otocampos/cuban-engineers-recipe-challenge/README.md

 - **Offline Persistence with Hive**: Recipes and essential data are stored locally, allowing users to access them even without an internet connection.

-- **Unit and Widget Testing**: We ensure application stability through automated testing.
+- **Unit, Widget and integration Testing**: We ensure application stability through automated testing.

 - **Lottie Animations**: Lottie animations are added to enhance the user experience.